 Neil provides specialist physiotherapy assessments and advice to parents, carers, and professionals as part of the neuromuscular team.
 Neil has worked with young adults with complex disabilities in the community, delivered assessments, training and lecturing for individuals with neurological and physical disabilities for an Orthotics company.
 More recently he has worked in community paediatric physiotherapy in Rochdale and Sheffield Children’s NHS Foundation Trust.

 Neuromuscular Care Advisor

 Sian provides neuromuscular advice and support to children, young people and their families.
 She is a qualified occupational therapist, and has worked in adult and paediatric health care, voluntary organisations and social care.
-She joined Sheffield Children’s NHS Foundation Trust in 1991, and has most recently worked as an integral member of the Early Years Therapy Team working with children with neurodisabilities.
-Sian can be contacted at firstname.lastname@example.org
+She joined Sheffield Children’s NHS Foundation Trust in 1991 and has more recently worked as an integral member of the neuro-disability Early Years Therapy team at Ryegate Children’s Centre, Sheffield.

 Muneebah works with all members of the neuromuscular clinical team providing a comprehensive administrative service to support the multidisciplinary team.
 She manages the organisation of the specialist neuromuscular clinics.

-An integral member of the neuromuscular team, Becky manages the secretarial and administrative support for the therapists and neuromuscular care advisor.
+An integral member of the neuromuscular therapy team, Becky manages the secretarial and administrative support for the therapists and neuromuscular care advisors.

 Dr Sanela Grbic